Tripartite Haar random state has no bipartite entanglement: Introduction

 where $\Lambda = \Phi_A \otimes \Phi_B$ represents a local operation (channel) acting on $A\otimes B$, and $\Pi^{[\text{EPR}]}_{R_{A} R_B}$ is a projection operator onto $m$ EPR pairs supported on $R_A,R_B$, where $|R_A|=|R_B|=m$.

 \begin{theorem} If $\delta\defeq h^2-2^{-m}>0$, then for an arbitrary constant $0<c<1$, we have

-\end{theorem} The threshold $2^{-m}$ here is also optimal.
-In fact, we can consider a simple possible quantum channel on both sides: attaching $m$ ancillas in $\ket{0}^{\otimes m}$ and doing nothing.
+\end{theorem} The threshold value $2^{-m}$ for $h^2$ is also optimal.
+In fact, we can consider a simple quantum channel on both sides: attaching $m$ ancillas in $\ket{0}^{\otimes m}$ and doing nothing.
 Making Bell measurement on the ancilla, the probability of getting $m$ EPR pairs is already $2^{-m}$.
-Our bound essentially suggests that any attempt to enhance the EPR fidelity cannot outperform this simple quantum channel of attaching $m$ ancilla qubits.
+Our bound essentially suggests that any attempt to enhance the EPR fidelity cannot outperform this simple quantum channel.

 This result is similar to \cref{theorem:mainLU}, with the threshold value $2^{-2m}$ replaced by $2^{-m}$, and $n_A$ (and $n_B$) replaced by $n_A+m$ (and $n_B+m$) in the second term.
 Following the discussions above, we conclude that: \begin{itemize} \item If $n_A, n_B=\frac{n}{2}-m-\omega(1)$, then $\prob{\ED^{\text{{[LU]}}}_{h}(A:B) \geq m}\leq \exp(-\Theta(d))$ whenever $h^2-2^{-m}=\Theta(1)$. \item If $n_A, n_B=\frac{n-\log_2 n}{2}-m-\omega(1)$, then $\prob{\ED^{\text{{[LU]}}}_{h}(A:B) \geq m}=o(1)$ whenever $h^2-2^{-m}>c^\prime \, 2^{\max(n_A,n_B)-\frac{n-\log_2 n}{2}+m}$ for a sufficiently large constant $c^\prime$. \end{itemize}